Augmented learning: Is augmentation really "learning"?

 It is important to remember that this is still an under-researched and relatively new technology for schools to implement.
 The technology that is used for creating AR experiences dates back to 1990, however, it was not widely used for educational purposes until around 2010.
 There is a lot that can be done to improve how AR is used in educational settings.
 It is also to be noted what types of studies were conducted.
 A large portion of the research documented is narrative-based and qualitative literature reviews, however, some suggest that it would be more accurate and credible to perform meta-analyses.
 A meta-analysis is in short, a way of gathering lots of individual research experiments and studying them to make more predictions on what the information tells us.
 This will provide a more valid representation of data found due to the sheer number of studies that were incorporated, along with the studies differing in their research methods, rather than the findings of just one case.

 AR opens a whole world of exploration for people to be able to not only learn, but to want to continue learning.
 Through the use of 3D VLE's, AR allows people to travel to any place that they like in seconds that would otherwise be either expensive or impossible to get to.
 This means that a person can be anywhere in the world and immerse themselves in the culture of the place that they travel to.
 AR makes travelling and studying phenomena more interactive and entices us to keep using it because of its easy access and fun nature.

+While AR is helpful in classrooms, it is found that informal learning settings, outside of the classroom, have a higher impact on a student's learning.
+There has not yet been a study with a large enough sample size to compare how AR effects learning in these informal settings, but as stated in the second paragraph of this sub-section, even unconsciously, people are able to learn through AR with no stimulus or reward.

+The group that AR has the most influential benefit on is Bachelor or equivalent level.
+It is believed that AR is less effective for younger children because of the complexity of operation and the overload of information.
+The study also backs up the previous claim that AR has a greater effect on individuals in engineering, manufacturing, and construction fields, and proves that social science understanding is not aided.